ash-ashutosh/Movie_Analysis_Dashboard/README.md

 ### 3. Dynamic Buttons and Bookmarks
 - Implemented buttons and bookmarks for seamless navigation across pages.
-- Created a Landing Page with navigation options (Control Panel, Reset Button and Close Button) for improved user experience and storytelling <a href="https://github.com/ash-ashutosh/Vehicle_Insurance_Dashboard/blob/main/1.landing%20page.jpg">view landing page to see various button</a>
+- Created a Landing Page with navigation options (Control Panel, Reset Button and Close Button) for improved user experience and storytelling <a href="https://github.com/ash-ashutosh/Movie_Analysis_Dashboard/blob/main/Screen%20Shots/Control%20Panel%20Using%20Book%20Mark%20and%20Button.jpg">View Control Panel</a>
+- Made toolkit if you hover on any movie it will show you details about it <a href="https://github.com/ash-ashutosh/Movie_Analysis_Dashboard/blob/main/Screen%20Shots/Summary%20Toolkit.jpg">View On Hover Tookkit</a>

 ### 4. Filtering and Slicing
 - Incorporated dynamic slicers and filters to enable users to slice and dice data by attributes such as: